-The Bachelor of Science degree in Exercise and Sport Science is a broad major covering the areas of exercise science, sport management, sport ministry and sport pedagogy.
+The Bachelor of Science degree in Exercise and Sport Science (ESS) is a broad major covering the areas of exercise science, sport management, sport ministry and sport pedagogy.
 The ESS major prepares students for a variety of career opportunities in the areas of fitness, sports medicine clinics, athletics, recreation, sport ministry and teaching/coaching.
 The ESS major also provides a good foundation for those students interested in pursuing physical therapy, exercise science or athletic training on the graduate level.

-All EES majors are required to take 33 hours of required ESS courses along with nine ESS elective hours in the department based on area of interest.
+All ESS majors are required to take 33 hours of required ESS courses along with nine ESS elective hours in the department based on area of interest.
 Additional courses are recommended from outside the ESS department depending on the area of specialization.
-These areas of specialization include pre physical therapy, exercise science, sport management, sport ministry, and sport teaching/coaching.
+These areas of specialization include pre-physical therapy, exercise science, sport management, sport ministry, and sport teaching/coaching.
+At 60 hours and beyond, students must have and maintain a 2.50 grade point average to continue in the major.